Lenard-0/Rust-Supabase-SDK/README.md

 Most requests follow the same structure and require the (table name, id | search param, Option<body>)

+Functionality currently supported:
+- Get by ID
+- Create (must use UUID)
+- Update
+- Upsert
+- Delete
+- Get all
+- Search / Get with a query

 If you want new features or improvements let me know through the Github: https://github.com/Lenard-0/Rust-Supabase-SDK